 With options including parks, restaurants, rooftops, theaters, bars and neighborhood strolls, there are lots of romantic things to do in NYC.
-The city is filled with adventure, fun and a contagious energy and is the perfect setting for everything from a low key first date to a grand romantic gesture.
-Having spent a few years living and dating in New York, this is our guide to the most romantic things to do in NYC!
+The city is filled with adventure, fun and contagious energy and is the perfect setting for everything from a low-key first date to a grand romantic gesture.
+Having spent a few years living and dating in Manhattan New York, this is our guide to the most romantic things to do in NYC!

-17 Most Romantic things to do in NYC
+The Most Romantic Things To Do in NYC

-From picnics in Central Park to sunset strolls across the Brooklyn Bridge and helicopter rides over the city, here are our 17 most romantic things to do in NYC.
+From picnics in Central Park to sunset strolls across the Brooklyn Bridge and helicopter rides over the city, here is our personal list of the most romantic things to do in NYC.
 We dare you not to fall in love with each other and New York City just a little bit more!

 As the sun sets across the city there is nothing more romantic than following the path of the Brooklyn Bridge from Brooklyn to Manhattan.